Michael95-m/simple_demo_dvc/README.md

 dvc metrics show
 ```

 Another useful command is `dvc metrics diff`.
 This command shows the difference between the experiments.
+In order to work properly with this command, you need to track the **log file** associated with accuracy (**report/report.json** in my demo) with **git**.
+If that log file is ignored by git, you will get the blank value in `head` column.

 ### 3.2 Visualizing Plots